 Perhaps you are on the other end of the spectrum; you feel overwhelmed by the amount of choice, don’t have the time to think of what you want to eat and so leave that decision to someone else who you believe to be better informed on what you need than yourself.
 Both scenarios, if continually practiced, end up putting us into a state of disconnection with our physical needs, and on another level, dishonoring our truths.

-There’s another way to look at this: When we desire to find our life partner, we need to stop settling for less, so similarly, if we desire to build lifelong health, the same applies.
-Health and self-care begin by making the time to care for ourselves, and by listening and connecting with our true needs.
-Nourishing ourselves, through cooking, is one profound way to do so.”
+There’s another way to look at this: When we desire to find our life partner, or build lasting success in our business, we need to stop settling for less.
+The same applies if we want to establish lifelong health.
+It’s a commitment, and self-care begins by making the time to care for ourselves, and by listening and connecting with our true needs.
+In doing so, we then tap into the broader aspect of self-care, which essentially is Self-Leadership.
+Learning to cook, nourish ourselves is one profound way to do so.

 Yours jenuinely, xoxo